Paul-Clue/crypto-app/README.md

 - Open your command prompt.
 - Go inside the folder you extracted from the zip file.
 - Type `npm start` (this should open a page in your default browser and the page should load).

+## Run tests

+- Open your command prompt.
+- Go inside the folder you extracted from the zip file.
+- Type `npm run test`.

 👤 **Paul Clue**